MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-gradual-device-onboarding.md

 :::image type="content" source="media/mdb-intune-onboarded.png" alt-text="Card showing number of devices onboarded":::

 To onboard more devices, select the **Onboard more devices** link in the card.
 This action takes you to Microsoft Endpoint Manager, where you can create a device configuration profile.
+Alternately, you can use the following procedure.

+## Create a device configuration profile to onboard more devices

+1. Go to Microsoft Endpoint Manager ([https://endpoint.microsoft.com/](https://endpoint.microsoft.com/)) and sign in.

+2. In the navigation pane, choose **Endpoint security**, and then under **Setup**, choose **Microsoft Defender for Endpoint**.

+3. Scroll down to where you see the card that lists devices with and without the Defender for Endpoint sensor.
+Select **Create a device configuration profile to configure Microsoft Defender for Endpoint sensor**.

+4. Set up your policy.
+If you need help, see [Create the device configuration profile to onboard Windows devices](/mem/intune/protect/advanced-threat-protection-configure).

+## Next steps